 20 University of Edinburgh credits = 5 Gordon credits.

 The cost of study at Edinburgh is the same as regular Gordon tuition and fees for a semester.
-These costs cover tuition, round-trip airfare (up to $800), visa costs, athletic fees, and all associated academic fees.
 Accepted students may apply all regular scholarships to the cost of the program.
+These costs cover:

-Housing and meals (catered accommodation) is guaranteed to all international students accepted by the university.
+**Housing and meals (catered accommodation) is guaranteed to all international students accepted by the university.
 However, students may choose self-catered accommodation.
 In the later case, no meal plan would be charged by Gordon on the student account.
-(Please see the GEO for additional information.)
 Fees charged by the university to maintain accommodation through the semester break are paid by Gordon.